Sam-kioko/alx-system_engineering-devops/0x02-shell_redirections/README.md

-echo - prints “Hello, World”, followed by a new line to the standard output. echo - displays a confused smiley "(Ôo)'
+echo 'Hello, World' - prints “Hello, World”, followed by a new line to the standard output. echo '"(Ôo)'\' - displays a confused smiley "(Ôo)' cat /etc/passwd - displays the content of /etc/passwd file